shawes/ang-moh-in-the-east/_pages/about.md

 ---
 layout: page
-title: Mediumish Template for Jekyll
+title: About this ang moh
 permalink: /about
 comments: true
 ---